-When photographer Edward S. Curtis moved out west to Washington state in 1887, he used his camera to capture the experiences of Native Americans.
-Over the span of 30 years, Curtis documented over 80 tribes west of the Mississippi, from the Mexican border to northern Alaska.
+In the early 1900s, photographer Edward S. Curtis set out on an epic mission: to capture the experiences of Native Americans throughout the American West.
+Over the span of 30 years, Curtis documented more than 80 tribes west of the Mississippi, from the Mexican border to northern Alaska.

+At the time Curtis traveled throughout the West, Native Americans had already endured a century of encroachment.
 Since the age of colonization in America, the concept of a “New World” overlooked generations of people who had previously occupied the continent.
-Colonists' expansion west accelerated at the start of the 19th century and encroached upon what had been Native American lands.
-The indigenous people faced losing their culture and homes as more white Americans wanted, and felt entitled to, the land.
+Colonists' westward expansion accelerated at the start of the 19th century.
+Indigenous people faced losing their culture and homes as more white Americans wanted, and felt entitled to, the land.

 By 1840, tens of thousands of Native Americans had been moved to land that was promised to be a safe designated space.
-However white settlement continued to push westward into indigenous territories and the land that Native Americans could once call their own was soon gone for good.
+However white settlement continued to push westward into indigenous territories and the land that Native Americans once could call their own was soon overtaken.

-However, early on, Curtis’s images were praised and celebrated: In 1912, Curtis’s collection of 227 gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
+In 1912, 227 of Curtis’s gelatin silver and platinum prints were displayed in the grand venue of the New York Public Library.
 That year, Arizona became the final contiguous state to achieve statehood in a milestone that was seen as a symbolic conclusion to the country's frontier phase.
-Native Americans, meanwhile, weren’t granted full citizenship until 1924.
+Native Americans, meanwhile, weren’t granted full U.S. citizenship for another 12 years.